AI-Empower/Empower/CASE_STUDY-1/Complexity_Scoring_System.md

     - **1 point**: Direct, no inferences needed
     - **2 points**: Some inferences required
     - **3 points**: High demand for inferences

+Why:

+1. **Number of Steps Required**: This is a strong metric as it objectively quantifies the procedural complexity of a problem.
+It's advisable to retain it.

+2. **Mathematical Concepts Involved**: This metric is essential for understanding the conceptual difficulty of the problems, which is a key aspect of complexity.

+3. **Word Problem vs. Direct Question**: This metric differentiates between problems that require additional comprehension skills and those that are more straightforward.
+It adds value by identifying problems that need contextual interpretation.

+4. **Arithmetic Complexity**: Similar to the mathematical concepts involved, this metric focuses more on the computational aspect.
+It's a valuable metric, especially for assessing the capability of AI in handling various arithmetic complexities.

+5. **Problem Context**: While this metric adds depth by considering real-world applicability, it might be more subjective compared to others.
+However, it is still useful for understanding how context influences problem complexity.

+6. **Basic Semantic Complexity**: This is the most subjective metric and includes subcategories like conceptual density, contextual layers, linguistic complexity, and inferential demand.
+While these aspects add depth to the complexity analysis, they also introduce a higher degree of subjectivity.
+If any metric were to be considered for removal or simplification, it might be this one, particularly by streamlining or merging its subcategories to reduce subjectivity.